Sherrard & Roe member will lead association in 2015-2016

 He also has been active in the local legal community, serving as president of the Nashville Bar Association (1999) and the Nashville Bar Foundation (2002-2006).
 He is fellow of the Nashville Bar Foundation, member and past president of the Nashville Estate Planning Council and a past member of the Nashville Metropolitan Planning Commission.
 On the national level, Harbison is a fellow of the American Bar Foundation and the American College of Trust and Estate Counsel.

-Harbison says he hopes to use his time as TBA president to build on the access to justice initiatives that were started by former president George T. “Buck” Lewis.
+Harbison says he hopes to use his time as TBA president to build on access to justice initiatives put in motion by past presidents.
 These included efforts to educate leaders about the need for pro bono service, expand the number and type of opportunities available for volunteer lawyers to provide pro bono service, and inform the public about available assistance.
 The initiative also promoted collaborations with local and county bar organizations and with the Tennessee Supreme Court to improve access to justice for the poor.
 Harbison also says he will be using the next two years to develop additional priorities.

-Taking office along with Harbison will be President Cynthia Richardson Wyrick of Sevierville and President-Elect Jonathan O. Steen of Jackson.
-Wyrick is a member in the firm of Ogle, Gass & Richardson PC.
-She practices in the areas of wrongful death, personal injury, family law, business formation and litigation, wills and estates, and general civil litigation.
+Taking office along with Harbison will be President Jonathan O. Steen of Jackson and Vice President Jason Long of Knoxville.
 Steen is a partner in the firm of Redding, Steen & Staton, where he practices general civil litigation, with a focus on medical malpractice, legal malpractice and products liability defense; commercial and business disputes; and appellate advocacy.
+Long is a partner with Lowe, Yeager & Brown and works primarily in the areas of professional malpractice defense and licensure issues, commercial litigation, general civil litigation, and adoption law.

-The 2013 Tennessee Bar Association Annual Convention will be held in conjunction with five other legal organizations — the Tennessee Judicial Conference, Tennessee Alliance for Black Lawyers (TABL), Tennessee Association for Justice (TAJ), Tennessee Lawyers’ Association for Women (TLAW) and Tennessee Stonewall Bar Association.
-This joint meeting allows the groups to address common issues and concerns and offers opportunities for additional education, long-range planning, and recognition of attorneys who have performed outstanding legal work and community service.
+The 2014 Tennessee Bar Association Annual Convention will be held in conjunction with several other legal organizations, including the Tennessee Judicial Conference and the Tennessee Lawyers' Association for Women (TLAW).
+This joint meeting allows legal groups in the state to address common issues and concerns and offers opportunities for additional education, long-range planning, and recognition of attorneys who have performed outstanding legal work and community service.